-If you're racing through the snow to get to an emergency dentist appointment, it's hard to be cheerful at this time of the year.
+If you're racing through the snow to get to an emergency dental appointment, it's hard to be cheerful and healthy at this time of the year.
 And after a long holiday season, no one wants to begin their New Year's Resolutions with the words "Get Cavities Filled."
 How do you get through the most delicious of seasons with your enamel and fillings intact?

 Normal people might consider candies and sweets to be bad, but we're not Scrooges around here!
 It's natural to want to indulge in a few treats over the holiday season, and we have some suggestions on how to do so guilt-free.
 But first and foremost, certain sweets are unquestionably more wicked than sweet.
 Which ones are more appropriate for use as table decorations rather than desserts?

 If you've ever had a chipped or broken tooth as a result of inadvertently biting down on a piece of candy that was much harder than you anticipated, you know that extreme care should be used.
 We take our time with candy canes, allowing them to melt gently in our mouths as a result of this tendency.
 The disadvantage of this method, of course, is that we are now progressively bathing our teeth in sugar, which encourages the formation of plaque and cavity-causing germs.